thehyve/ohdsi-omop-pioneer/docs/conventions.md

 the `episode` and `episode_event` tables can be used to link events to a disease stage or treatment.
 In a more broad sense, these tables allow you to group events together when clinically relevant.

-E.g. for PRIAS, these episodes tables are used to group related measurement and observation events if they originate from the same lesion or core biopsy.
+E.g. for PRIAS, these episode tables are used to group related measurement and observation events if they originate from the same lesion or core biopsy.

 ### Measurement Modifiers